beratduranw/EgeUni_Semester_1/README.md

 # EgeUni_Semester_1

-Ege üniversitesi algoritma 1 dersi içeriğinde verilen ödevlerin çözümlerini içerir.
+It includes the solutions of homework in the content of Ege University Algorithm 1 course.